SDT-GNN: Streaming-based Distributed Training Framework for Graph Neural Networks: Introduction

 \section{Introduction}

-Graph Neural Networks (GNNs)~\cite{ma2021deep, hamilton2020graph} have received significant attention due to their remarkable performance in not only diverse graph-related learning tasks, including node-, link-, and graph-level classifications and predictions~\cite{defferrard2016convolutional,hamilton2017inductive,xu2018powerful, xia2023redundancy, zhong2021heterogeneous, huang2022characterizing}, but also other domains, such as natural language processing~\cite{yao2019graph,wu2023graph}, computer vision~\cite{qi2018learning,hu2018relation}, mobile computing~\cite{zhuo2023semi, zhuo2023fis}, and cybersecurity and military applications~\cite{he2022illuminati, liu2021graph}.
-At the heart of GNNs lies the \emph{neighborhood aggregation} mechanism to learn node representations based on graph connectivity for downstream tasks, which often involves a non-trivial implementation.
+Graph neural networks (GNNs)~\cite{ma2021deep, hamilton2020graph} have received significant attention due to their excellent performance for a wide range of graph-related learning tasks such as node classification, link prediction, and graph classification~\cite{defferrard2016convolutional,hamilton2017inductive,xu2018powerful,huang2025demystifying}.
+They have also been shown successful in other domains, such as natural language processing~\cite{yao2019graph,wu2023graph} and computer vision~\cite{qi2018learning,hu2018relation}.
+To facilitate their implementation and accelerate the model training process, there have been several GNN frameworks and libraries~\cite{FeyLenssen2019,wang2019dgl,grattarola2021graph,cen2023cogdl,huang2022characterizing}.

-There have been GNN frameworks and libraries~\cite{wang2019dgl, FeyLenssen2019, hu2021efficient, cen2023cogdl, grattarola2021graph, zhu12aligraph, fu2022tlpgnn} to facilitate GNN implementation and accelerate the model training process.
 For example, the popular deep graph library (DGL)~\cite{wang2019dgl} provides rich functionalities to simplify the GNN implementation and dedicated kernels for fast GNN-related computations.
 However, they rely on CPUs or single GPU only, which is inefficient, especially when it comes to large graphs.
-Recently, distributed GNN training systems and frameworks~\cite{zhang2020agl,md2021distgnn,ma2019neugraph,lin2020pagraph, zhang20212pgraph,jia2020improving,zheng2020distdgl, zheng2022distributed,gandhi2021p3,liu2023bgl,zheng2022bytegnn,zhou2023disttgl} have then been developed to enable training GNN models on large graphs by leveraging multiple GPUs or other compute units in a distributed manner.
-In particular, DistDGL~\cite{zheng2020distdgl, zheng2022distributed} has recently been introduced as an extended package of DGL for distributed GNN training and become one of the mainstream frameworks.
+Recently, distributed GNN training systems and frameworks~\cite{ma2019neugraph, lin2020pagraph, zhang20212pgraph, liu2023bgl, zheng2020distdgl, zheng2022distributed} have then been developed to enable training GNN models on large graphs by leveraging multiple GPUs or other compute units in a distributed manner.
+In particular, DistDGL~\cite{zheng2020distdgl, zheng2022distributed} has recently been introduced as an extended package of DGL for distributed GNN training.
+PyG~\cite{FeyLenssen2019} also supports distributed GNN training recently.

-\textbf{Limitations of state-of-art approaches.} However, there are still limitations in the current distributed GNN training systems.
-They mostly rely on data parallelism~\cite{li13pytorch,sergeev2018horovod,peng2019generic,jiang2020unified}.
-The graph data is partitioned and distributed across different workers for GNN model training in parallel, with model synchronization done every mini-batch via a `gradient averaging' operation.
-It, however, often suffers from a non-negligible model synchronization overhead~\cite{ponnuswami2022evaluating}.
-It also requires strictly equal partitioning of training samples~\cite{zheng2020distdgl} to ensure proper gradient synchronization every mini-batch, although partitioned graphs can hardly be equal-sized as the graph connectivity needs to be considered.